gtaha23/MasterOS/README.md

 - Note: This statistics are not tested !!

 # Updates / Logs
-- v0.4.1 Update!
+- v0.4.3 Update!
 - The file system is completed
-- Some minor updates added (exit to FAQs)
+- The I/O for file system is migrated to Cosmos compatible APIs
-- Deleted the unused libraries (bloatware)
+- Added read/write commands

 # Spoilers
-- We will try to add read/write functions to the VFS
+- We will try to add a sudoku game
 - In further updates lab0 will be finished!

 # Screenshots